Elizabeth's Furnace 50km

 Aid stations will be located at two points on the course.
 The first aid station will be at Mudhole Gap (mile 10.3).
 This aid will be hiked in by the volunteers.
 The second aid station will be in the Elizabeths Furnace parking lot (mile 21.8).
 We also traditionally have some nice grub at the finish in the Signal Knob parking lot, courtesy of the VHTRC.

 So now that you are salivating at the prospect of taking on this challenge, the only question left is where do you go to sign up?
 The VHTRC Web site of course – enter some basic information, check off the waiver, and you are in.
-The first two days of entry are limited to current VHTRC members only.
+The first day of entry is limited to current VHTRC members only.
 We will open to all others after that, assuming that there is still room.

 If you can’t run but want to come out and play anyway, we would be happy to get some help from volunteers.
 Ideally, we would have 2-3 volunteers hike in to the Mudhole Gap trail head to man that aid station; at least 2 volunteers to help at the Elizabeths Furnace aid station (right next to a parking lot, so no hiking required here); and a couple of volunteers to handle the finish line with the RDs.
 Please contact Quatro Hubbard or Mike Bur if you have any questions about the Elizabeth’s Furnace 50K.